moosetechnology/moosetechnology.github.io/_drafts/2023-07-13-parametric.md

 # Introduction

-In Java generic types allow you to write a general, generic class (or method) that works with different types, allowing for code reuse.
+In Java generic types allow you to write a general, generic class (or method) that works with different types, allowing code reuse.

 But their modeling and how it works can be difficult to understand.
 Let's take an example.

 ## Generic class